peterhellberg/adr/README.md

 This will create _(or update)_ a `README.md` in your `adr/` directory _(creating that directory if necessary)_.

-For example, if this was your first ADR, it would create the file `<YOUR_PROJECT_ROOT>/adr/00000-WebAssembly-runtime-for-adr.md`.
+If this was your first ADR, it would create the file [00000-WebAssembly-runtime-for-adr.md](./adr/00000-WebAssembly-runtime-for-adr.md).

-It would then update the README in the same directory with a link to the newly created ADR document.
+It would then update the [README](./adr/README.md) in the same directory with a link to the newly created ADR document.

 ### Regenerating the README